 The F-35 Lightning II Joint Strike Fighter is more than just the most expensive weapons procurement program in world history.
 The goal is to bring science fiction to life and field the most advanced, game-changing combat aircraft capable of dominating the battlefield for generations to come.
 Despite the ample controversies, cost overruns and technical setbacks marring the F-35’s Joint Strike Fighter development, the Pentagon remains committed to rapidly fielding this high-tech war machine as quickly as possible.
 Even to the extent of shifting some funds away from maintaining current fighters and into procuring new F-35 Lightning aircraft.

 The F-35 program is quite unique, since full scale production is proceeding simultaneously with late-stage research and development.
 This approach is intended to reduce costs, under the assumption that it will be cheaper to upgrade an existing basic aircraft than to design a “perfect” one from scratch.
 As of January 2017, two of three variants — A standard takeoff & B vertical take off/landing — have been certified as “combat ready” by the US Air Force and US Marine Corps.
+The ‘C’ version is designed for carrier use for the US Navy.
 In addition, the current fleet of 200 fighters have amassed more than 70k cumulative flight hours.
 There are 300 pilots trained to operate these futuristic warbirds.

 The F-35 Lightning’s most gamechanging feature isn’t its multi-role versatility nor even extreme stealth capabilities, but rather its next-generation, fully networked avionics systems.
 Equipped with a powerful AN/APG-81 Active Electronically Scanned Array radar, classified Advanced Electro-Optical Targeting System (EOTS), custom designed AN/ASQ-239 Barracuda electronic warfare system and AN/AAQ-37 Distributed Aperture System, among many other advanced features, the F-35’s sensors provide unprecedented 360 degree situational awareness.
 Both in the air and on the ground, as well as across most of the electromagnetic spectrum.